-This rate application is the second application following the amalgamation of Erie Thame Power Lines Corporation, Clinton Power Corporation and West Perth Power Inc. amalgamation ETPL has continued to evolve to address the changing expectations and demands of our customers, the IESO and the Ontario Energy Board and the province.
+This rate application is the second application following the amalgamation of Erie Thame Power Lines Corporation, Clinton Power Corporation and West Perth Power Inc. Since that amalgamation ETPL has continued to evolve to address the changing expectations and demands of our customers, the IESO and the Ontario Energy Board and the province.
 We have invested in our people and our infrastructure to improve the customer experience while maintaining below inflation increases.
 In the event that ETPL had not been successful in merging West Perth and Clinton into its operation customers would have been paying approximately \$400,000 extra in operating costs annually due to efficiencies passed on to customers through the 2012 Cost of Service Application EB-2012-0121.
 This has resulted in \$2,400,000 in savings between Cost of Service Applications.

 ETPL is a Local Distribution Company currently servicing 18,500 customers in 14 communities across 4 counties, a partner you can count on.
 Our service territory stretches over 200 km from Port Stanley to Clinton.
 Serving the communities of Port Stanley, Aylmer, Belmont, Ingersoll, Thamesford, Embro, Beachville, Norwich, Otterville, Burgessville, Mitchell, Dublin and Clinton.
-In these communities, ETPL's diverse customer base ranges from individual residences to large commercial and industrial users, including the General Motors CAMI Automotive Assembly plant located in Ingersoll.
+In these communities, ETPL's diverse customer base ranges from individual residences to large located in Ingersoll.